wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 number of processors and distances between processors and memory modules increase, the centralized counter will become a major bottleneck and harms scalability.
 Furthermore, read operations determine their relative order with committed transactions in order to detect overlapping read and write phases.
-This is usually achieved by reading the global timestamp counter without incrementing it at the beginning of the read phase
+This is usually achieved by reading the global timestamp counter as the begin timestamp (bt) without incrementing it at the beginning of the read phase.
+The validation routine compares the most up-to-date timestamp of data items with the bt.
+If bt is smaller, then the validating transaction aborts, because a write has occurred between bt is obtained and the start of validation.